matrss/smtp2paperless/README.md

 ## What?

-A "SMTP to Paperless API" proxy.
+A "SMTP to Paperless API" bridge.
-You configure your document scanner to send scans as emails via SMTP to this software with a recipient of `<paperless-token>@<paperless-domain>` and the proxy will forward the attached scans to the Paperless API's document post endpoint of the chosen paperless instance.
+You configure your document scanner to send scans as emails via SMTP to this software with a recipient of `<paperless-token>@<paperless-domain>` and the bridge will forward the attached scans to the Paperless API's document post endpoint of the chosen paperless instance.

-The proxy is stateless,
+The bridge is stateless,
 it simply looks at the recipient of the received message to determine where to post the document to.
-The paperless domain must be in a whitelist to be the target of the proxy (this is to stop anyone from abusing the proxy to send post requests to arbitrary domains, since there is no additional authentication happening).
+The paperless domain must be in a whitelist to be the target of the bridge (this is to stop anyone from abusing the bridge to send post requests to arbitrary domains, since there is no additional authentication happening).

-The proxy must be hosted with TLS to avoid leaking the Paperless API tokens send in the recipient fields.
+The bridge must be hosted with TLS to avoid leaking the Paperless API tokens send in the recipient fields.

 ## Why?